virtual-labs/exp-architecture-zf-mmse-iiith/experiment/theory.md

   2) Multi-Carrier Modulation - Splitting the signal into multiple subcarriers to reduce ISI.
   3) Spread Spectrum - Spreading the signal over a wide frequency band to reduce the impact of fading on any particular frequency component.

 <img src=".\images\exp8.png">

+The signal arriving at the reciever is given by

+$$
+\begin{aligned}
+  Y = \mathbf{H}X + N
+\end{aligned}
+$$

-This experiment focuses on channel equalization and introduces two primary equalization techniques:
+This experiment focuses on channel equalization i.e removing the effect on $\mathbf{H}$ on the recieved signal to make it as close as possible to the transmitted symbol $X$  while also accounting for noise.
+To do this, we will now understand two primary equalization techniques:
   1) Zero Forcing (ZF) and
   2) Minimum Mean Square Error (MMSE) equalizers.